bgreenblatt/git-tips/README.md

 ### Merge changes from my branch into the parent branch that’s not master

-Let’s say my branch is imputing-cli and it’s parent branch is imputing-support.
-I have made a bunch of changes in imputing-cli and now I want to push them over into imputing-support.
+Let’s say my branch is fubar-cli and it’s parent branch is fubar-support.
+I have made a bunch of changes in fubar-cli and now I want to push them over into fubar-support.

-* git checkout imputing-cli
+* git checkout fubar-cli
     * start in my branch
-* git rebase origin/imputing-support
+* git rebase origin/fubar-support
-* git checkout imputing-support
+* git checkout fubar-support
     * switch to the other branch
-* git merge imputing-cli
+* git merge fubar-cli
     * this will bring up the editor to enter a commit description
 * git push

 ### How to get the latest code from master

 * `git pull origin master` will get the latest code from the remote master.  `git pull` means `git fetch` followed by `git merge`.
 It fetches the content from the remote, then merges it into your current branch.
 But `origin/master` is a local branch (tracking a remote branch).
 If you want to merge it, you don't need to fetch anything.
 It's misleading to say `git pull origin/master` when you're not actually fetching from a remote.

 ### Show the files in a previous commit

 * `git show --pretty="" --name-only`

-### Get Dennis latest changes from his branch (this is very dangerous, may overwrite your local changes)
+### Get Fred's latest changes from his branch (this is very dangerous, may overwrite your local changes)

-* Git reset HEAD --hard origin/dennis-branch
+* Git reset HEAD --hard origin/fred-branch

 ### Show commits on my branch not in master

 *  git cherry -v master &lt;my_branch_name>

 ### Who changed a line in a file

 * git log -L 1377,1377:./cloud_ui/app/controllers/api/v1/cameras_controller.rb or
 * git blame -L 48,+2 dmn/testapp/src/PowerFailTestUtils.cpp

 ### Compare files from two different branches:

 To compare my current file to master:

 ```
 git diff ..master path/to/file
 ```

 The double-dot prefix means "from the current working directory to".
 You can also say:

 * `master..`, i.e. the reverse of above.
 This is the same as `master`.
 * `mybranch..master`, explicitly referencing a state other than the current working tree.